It’s Birthday Time! A Happy Birthday Cookie for Everyone!

 - 1 tablespoon vanilla extract

-- 2 cups (290 g) low FODMAP gluten-free flour, such as Bob's Red Mill 1 to 1 Baking Flour
+- 2 cups (290 g) low FODMAP gluten-free all-purpose flour, such as Bob's Red Mill 1 to 1 Baking Flour

 - 1 teaspoon baking soda